hydronics2/HDMI-to-FPGA-to-APA102-Pixels/custom_circuit_boards/README.md

 ![transmitter](https://github.com/hydronics2/HDMI-to-FPGA-to-APA102-Pixels/blob/master/custom_circuit_boards/RS485_transmitter_board.png)
 ![schematic](https://github.com/hydronics2/HDMI-to-FPGA-to-APA102-Pixels/blob/master/custom_circuit_boards/transmitter_schematic.JPG)

-The transmitter board that takes two SPI signals (Clock and Data), passes the signals through a RS485 transmitter chip.
+The transmitter board takes two SPI signals (Clock and Data) and passes the signals through an RS485 transmitter chip.
 The differential signals are routed to an ethernet jack.
 This board could have been integrated into the Mojo shield to reduce noise but my disigning, programming, prototyping, and installing timelines compressed the schedule and I had to learn as I went.
 [Oshpark](https://oshpark.com/shared_projects/nhExJAWv)

 * transmitter chip: Texas Instrument AM27LV31 296-24690-1-ND